PlanQK/planqk-platform-docs/cookbook/tutorial-dwave/index.rst

 The PlanQK Coding Template already contains a ``Dockerfile`` which can be used to locally build a Docker container.
 This replicates in your local environment what the PlanQK Platform does at runtime, which is quite useful for local testing before creating a PlanQK Service on the PlanQK Platform.

-First, from the within the `planqk-dwave` folder, build the container:
+First, from within the `planqk-dwave` folder, build the container:

 .. code-block:: bash